 The need for new governance systems has never been greater.
 To care for our shared home, we need to transition from human-centred to Earth-centred systems of governance, so we can nurture the living world upon which we depend.
-Despite the indisputable evidence scientific about climate change and environmental decline - and more than four decades of 'sustainable development' efforts -Australia's governance systems have not adapted sufficiently (or at all) to address the root causes of the ecological problems we face, and therefore are unable to make the changes necessary to respond to the current ecological crises.
+Despite the indisputable evidence about scientific climate change and environmental decline - and more than four decades of 'sustainable Australia's development' efforts governance systems have not adapted sufficiently (or at all) to address the root causes of the ecological problems we face, and therefore are unable to make the changes necessary to respond to the current ecological crises.